PaddlePaddle/Paddle/doc/design/attribute.md

 };
 ```

 When `NetworkBase` invokes `CreateOperator(const OperatorDescription& desc)`, it create an operator first.
-Then `CreateOperator` will invoke `InitializeAttribute·.
+Then `CreateOperator` will invoke `InitializeAttribute`.
 The implementation of `CreateOperator` could be

 ```cpp
 std::unique_ptr<OperatorBase> CreateOperator(const OperatorDescription& desc) {